newlinedotco/grunt-ajax-seo/README.md

 # grunt-ajax-seo

-> Grunt plugin that generates sstatic html snapshots of an ajax-based site by crawling
+> Grunt plugin that generates static html snapshots of an ajax-based site by crawling

 ## Getting Started
 This plugin requires Grunt `~0.4.2`